waylandc/dockerFiles/README.md

 Note that in the shell scripts I've made, I've added stuff to fix the problem of not being able to open DISPLAY for GUI apps from within a container.

+TAGS
+how to create dockerfile for intellij idea gogland "how to run GUI apps from docker container" docker cannot open DISPLAY